-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which the transaction applies: ----- ---
+$\boxtimes$ No fee required.

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which the transaction applies:

-Λ.
+Λ

 (2) Aggregate number of securities to which the transaction applies:

-Α
+٨

 (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

 Λ

 (4) Proposed maximum aggregate value of the transaction:

-٨
+Λ

 (5) Total fee paid:

 Λ

-Cheo paid previously with preliminary materials.
-It box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+It is the box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid is to be a statement number, or the Form or Schedule and the date of its filing.
+Amount Previously Paid:

-(1) Amount Previously Paid:
+(1) ۸۸

-Λ

 (2) Form, Schedule or Registration Statement No.:

 Λ

 (3) Filing Party:

-Λ
+٨

 (4) Date Filed:

 Λ